Top 5 Website Tips, Tricks & Digital Stories: May 2021 Edition

 - Re-focus your content strategy – Decide which part of the business you wish to grow and produce content (on the right channels) to support that growth.

-- Don’t close social accounts completely – Contrary to Joe’s advice of ‘killing’ your channels, we still believe that having ownerships of these may benefit your brand in future, so don’t throw the baby out with the bathwater.
+- Don’t close social accounts completely – Contrary to Joe’s advice of ‘killing’ your channels, we still believe that having ownership of these may benefit your brand in future, so don’t throw the baby out with the bathwater.

 - Use in-app auto-posting functions – So, rather than killing a channel completely, just auto-post content from other channels, such as images from the Instagram app directly to Twitter or Facebook.
 This way there is content being pushed to those channels and all it’s taking is a single tap of a button.